4GeeksAcademy/javascript-beginner-exercises-tutorial/README.md

   <li><a href="(https://github.com/4GeeksAcademy/master-javascript-programming-exercises">Master Javascripts</a></li>
 </ol>

 We need you!
 These exercises are built and maintained in collaboration with contributors such as yourself.
-If you find any bugs or misspellings please contribute and/or report them.
+If you find any bugs or misspellings, please contribute and/or report them.

 <p align="center">
   <img src="https://raw.githubusercontent.com/4GeeksAcademy/react-exercises/master/preview.gif">